 Heaven Scent magnolia trees reach an average height at maturity of about 20 feet tall, although they can grow larger.
 Plant it in USDA hardiness zones 4 to 8.
 It needs a full-sun or partial-shade location.

 The name is occasionally misspelled as "Heaven Sent," but the mistake is understandable: combine its beauty plus its fragrance and these magnolias do seem like a gift from above.
 Like most magnolias, this tree will attract birds and bees.Continue to 5 of 17 below.

 05 of 17

-Oleander (Nerium oleander) is another plant variously thought of as a small tree or tall shrub, reaching 20 feet in height.
+Oleander (Nerium oleander) is a plant variously thought of as a small tree or tall shrub, reaching 20 feet in height.
 This small flowering tree is a broadleaf evergreen that produces white or deep pink blossoms.
 It blooms periodically through the season, though most heavily in May and June.

 06 of 17

 The red bird of paradise (Caesalpinia pulcherrima) is another broadleaf evergreen, this one producing orange/red flowers repeatedly through the season.
 Like oleander, this is a tall shrub that can grow as large as 20 feet with a spread of 6 to 12 feet.
 It sometimes goes by another common name: pride of Barbados.
 Do not confuse red bird of paradise tree with Strelitzia, the better-known bird of paradise flower.